rbewinsonraaj/EX-NO.-4a-MACHINE-LEARNING-MODEL-LINEAR-REGRESSION/README.md

 plt.show()
 •	The graph provides a visual comparison of model errors.
 •	The model with the lowest RMSE performs best according to this metric.

+## RESULT
+The Linear Regression model was successfully developed using Python and Scikit-learn.
+The dataset was divided into training and testing sets, and the model was trained to learn the relationship between years of experience and salary.
+The trained model successfully predicted salary values for the test data.
+The model performance was evaluated using MAE, MSE, RMSE, and R² score.

+The regression line also provided a visual representation of the relationship between the independent and dependent variables.

 ## CONCLUSION
 Thus, Linear Regression and other regression models were successfully applied for house price prediction, and their performance was compared using standard regression evaluation metrics.